 The empathy essential to building and sustaining any community (from one's family of origin to a couple to a college to a nation) depends, not coincidentally, on Whittier's other three C’s: communication, cultural perspective, and the ability to make connections.

-Whittier College's co-curricular programs—including Residential Life, Faculty Masters Program, the Cultural Center, College athletics, and various clubs and organizations—are designed to foster communication within the community:
+Whittier College's co-curricular programs—including Residential Life, Faculty Masters Program, the Office of Equity and Inclusion, College athletics, and various clubs and organizations—are designed to foster communication within the community:

 - Among students living on campus.

 - Between students living on-campus and those living off-campus.

 - Among students with similar goals, interests, or values.

 - Among students who might not otherwise find ways to communicate—e.g. students from differing national, ethnic, cultural, religious, economic, or educational backgrounds; with differing values, political or religious views, sexual orientation.